thegamecracks/berconpy/README.md

 - Easy to use event-based interface
 - Automatic network loss recovery
-- Included extension for using Arma-related commands
+- Included extension for Arma 3 commands and events

 ## Basic Usage